UPDATE: Schroeder Fire has burned 800 to 1,000 acres and 400 to 500 homes have been evacuated

 The Pennington County Sheriff’s Office has issued a no travel alert on West Highway 44 from Chapel Lane to Johnson Siding.
 Fire Department #2 is closed.

-As firefighters battle the Schroeder Fire that earlier led to evacuations at Westberry Trails, a second fire was reported 1.5 miles southwest of Keystone that now is estimated at 20 acres.
+As firefighters battle the Schroeder Fire that earlier led to evacuations at Westberry Trails, a second fire was reported 1.5 miles southwest of Keystone that was last estimated at around 70 acres.

-The first press conference since the Schroeder Fire started is now scheduled for 3 p.m. today in Rapid City.
-Gov. Noem is expected to be there.

-The fire near Keystone, meanwhile, is being fueled by the same fierce winds that are stoking the the Schroeder Fire that started four miles west of Rapid City off Schroeder Road, which is near Nemo Road.
+The fire near Keystone is being fueled by the same fierce winds that are stoking the the Schroeder Fire that started four miles west of Rapid City off Schroeder Road, which is near Nemo Road.

 At 12:08 p.m., the Rapid City Fire Department reported the wildfire at Schroeder Road and Nemo Road was developing rapidly.